After-Shock/Cloudbox-wiki/Configuring-Settings.md

   - `cron_time`: How often to backup should run (only when `cron_state` is set to `present`).
 Options are `reboot`, `yearly`, `annually`, `weekly`, `daily`, or `hourly`.
 Default is `weekly`.

-    - Note 1: It is not recommended to schedule backups hourly as backing up may take a long time and cause future backup attempts to fail (the backup will not occur while another one is in progress, thanks to backup.lock file being created/removed during this process).
+    - Note: It is not recommended to schedule backups hourly as backing up may take a long time and cause future backup attempts to fail (the backup will not occur while another one is in progress, thanks to backup.lock file being created/removed during this process).

   - `cron_state`: Option to enable/disable automatic backups.
 Options are `absent` or `present`.
 Default is `absent`.